 GreenDayWeb.com / GreenDay.ws – I began Green Day Web in the Spring of 1999 after I was removed from .net by Music Fan Clubs (understandably) because I wouldn’t put their banners and store links on the site.
 Unfortunately, the site didn’t last long because I couldn’t afford the hosting bills for such a high traffic site (thanks to finally getting a link from GreenDay.com – calling it “a really cool fan site”) as a poor college student.

-GreenDay.fm – Browsing Reddit one day I noticed one of my favourite subreddits, r/GreenDay, was looking for new moderators.
-Being away from managing Green Day websites and forums for many years at that point, I thought it would be fun to jump back in and help the community.
+GreenDay.fm – Browsing Reddit one day in 2016 I noticed one of my favourite subreddits, r/GreenDay, was looking for new moderators.
+Being away from managing Green Day websites and forums for so many years at that point, I thought it would be fun to jump back in and help the community.

-For the last four years with the help of u/PavlovsVagina, we’ve grown the subreddit to over 45,000 subscribers and started a discord which now has over 3,000 members.
-With a growing community and the limitations of a subreddit holding us back I thought it would be a great time to relaunch the old site to enhance the experience of our subreddit and discord members by providing information and resources that we couldn’t properly provide on those platforms.
-So after 18ish years away, we’re back at GreenDay.fm – for good.
+With a growing community and the limitations of a subreddit holding us back I thought it would be a great time to relaunch the old site to enhance the experience of our subreddit and Discord members by providing information and resources that we couldn’t properly provide on those platforms.
+So in November of 2018, after 16 years away, the website relaunched back at GreenDay.fm – for good.